Music Curriculum Statement : Elveden

 Self and peer assessments of their learning and performance

-- Knowledge Organiser - Mamma Mia - Year 4, Unit 1.
+LKS2 Knowledge Organiser - Mamma Mia - Unit 1

-Below are the Young Voices rehearsal tracks for children planning to join us at the O2 in the summer.
+Below are the Young Voices rehearsal tracks for children planning to join us at the O2.
 As we are limited to what we can do in school at the moment, please use these at home to prepare.
 There are lots of well know Disney classics.
 In the spring, we will use these as part of choir club so it would be really useful if the children are familiar with these in advance.